Table of Contents

 Breast Implants And Their Types

-Breast implants are basically a certain medical prosthesis (soft, breast-like lumps) that are placed inside the breasts in order to augment, redefine, or recreate the physical formation of the organs.
-Mainly three types of breast implants can be found:
+Breast implants are certain medical prostheses (soft, breast-like lumps) that are placed inside the breasts to augment, redefine, or recreate the physical formation of the organs.
+Three types of breast implants can be found: (2) (3)

 1. Saline Implants: Saline implants have a sterile saline solution (salt water) held within an elastomer silicone shell.
 Different amounts of saline solution are used for filling the implants, which impacts the shape, firmness, and feel of breasts.
-As the saline solution is pretty similar to our body fluids, it gets absorbed as well as expelled by the body naturally upon leakage.
+As the saline solution is similar to our body fluids, it gets absorbed and expelled by the body naturally upon leakage.
 Saline implants are easily adjustable and give desired breast sizes effortlessly.

 2. Silicone Implants: Silicone implants have viscous silicone gel secured inside an elastomer silicone shell.
-In case of leakage, the implant may or may not collapse but the gel either stays in the shell or gets into the breast implant pocket.
-One must visit the doctor regularly and undergo an MRI or ultrasound scan to ensure that the implant is in good health.
-However, a new cohesive silicone implant has been invented for women with smaller breast tissues, which contains soft gum-like solids and is not prone to leakage or rupture.
+In case of leakage, the implant may or may not collapse, but the gel either stays in the shell or gets into the breast implant pocket.
+One must visit the doctor regularly and undergo an MRI or ultrasound scan to ensure the implant is healthy.
+However, a new cohesive silicone implant, which contains soft gum-like solids and is not prone to leakage or rupture, has been invented for women with smaller breast tissues.

-3. Alternative Composite Implants: These implants are made of elastomer silicone shell filled with composites of alternative substances including polypropylene string, soy oil, and so on.
+3. Alternative Composite Implants: These implants are made of an elastomer silicone shell filled with composites of alternative substances, including polypropylene string, soy oil, etc.

-It is important that you consult the shape, style, and size with your surgeon prior to undergoing the surgery so that you can achieve your much-desired appearance with the help of a natural and flattering implant.
+You must consult with the surgeon and set the expectations right (shape, style, and size before surgery) to achieve your much-desired appearance with the help of a natural and flattering implant.

 Who Are The Ideal Candidates?